HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 Bentley T Long Wheelbase from 1975

-L=Long Wheelbase 4-doors saloon; B=Bentley; X=LHD (not the American market for in that case it would have been a D).
+L=Long Wheelbase 4-door saloon; B=Bentley; X=LHD (not the American market for in that case it would have been a D).

 CRH23535